Felix-Voyle/Game-reviewer-ms3/README.md

 ### Acknowledgements
 - [Stack Overflow](https://stackoverflow.com/) was a great resource if i had any problems, often i could find the same or similar issue on here and get an idea for how to fix it.
-- My mentor helped me throughout
+- My mentor Narender helped me throughout the project and was always available if i needed advice.